pdanPOLY/Waveform-GUI/README.txt

  and make sure the inputted data was in the accepted ranges
-	-If any of the data was inputted incorrectly, the error will be caught and the program will end -The data gets sent serially to the microcontroller, and then reads the resistance values and saves them to an excel file
+	-If any of the data was inputted incorrectly, the error will be caught and the program will end -The data gets sent serially to the microcontroller, and then reads the resistance values and saves them to an excel file (Must check that correct COM port is connected: connect your microcontroller, and where the serial connection is set up at the bottom of the code, replace the "COM9" parameter with your desired communication port, and fill out the rest of the parameters correspondingly.)

 Running the Program
 -------------------